Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 The Old Man of Coniston is one of the most iconic fells in the Lake District National Park.
-Rising to 803 metres, this majestic peak towers above the village of Coniston and offers a rewarding climb with breathtaking views, fascinating mining heritage, and rugged mountain scenery.
-While many walkers take the popular out-and-back route, the circular walk via Swirl How and Levers Water is the perfect way to experience the full grandeur of the Coniston Fells.
-And on my version of the route I’ve tagged on a little detour to the Coppermines Plunge Pool – an idyllic spot if the weather plays ball.
+Rising to 803 metres, this majestic peak towers above the village of Coniston and offers a rewarding walk with breathtaking views, fascinating mining heritage, and rugged mountain scenery.
+While many walkers take the popular out-and-back walk, for me the circular walk via Swirl How and Levers Water is the best way to experience the full grandeur of the Coniston Fells and this part of the Lake District.
+On my version of this walking route I’ve tagged on a little detour to the stunning Coppermines Plunge Pool – an idyllic spot, that not many visitors to this area know about and perfect for a dip if the weather plays ball.

 Starting from the Old Station Car Park in Coniston village, this route takes you through the historic Coppermines Valley, climbs to the summit of The Old Man of Coniston, continues along a glorious ridge to Swirl How, then descends past the serene Levers Water before looping back to the village.